byts-india/MERN-stack-Notes/09-Sql-Database/part-01-mysql/normalization.md

 From real-world rules:

-1. A student can take many courses
+1. A student can take many courses.
-1. Each course is handled by only one instructor
+1. Each course is handled by only one instructor.

 So the functional dependencies are: